autodesk-platform-services/aps-stacks/README.md

 Open the browser: [http://localhost:3000](http://localhost:3000).

+# Steps to add new stacks
+Adding a new stack is very simple, you can use the given boilerplate stack as an example.

+## Step 1
+Add the new stack details in the form of an object inside [stacks.json](https://github.com/autodesk-platform-services/aps-stacks/blob/master/public/js/stacks.json)

+## Step 2
+Create a folder inside stacks folder by your stack name and place the js files,include all the logic including creating new UI elements in these js files, then include these files in index.html file.

+## Step 3(Optional)
+A default container will be created for your stack, in case you want to inject html attributes, you can add your template code in [getContent](https://github.com/autodesk-platform-services/aps-stacks/blob/master/public/js/GridStack.js#L35) function's switch case.

 ## Packages used

 The [Autodesk APS](https://www.npmjs.com/package/APS-apis) packages are included by default.
-Some other non-Autodesk packages are used, including [express](https://www.npmjs.com/package/express) and [multer](https://www.npmjs.com/package/multer) for upload.
+Some other non-Autodesk packages are used, including [express](https://www.npmjs.com/package/express).

 # Tips & tricks